It’s time to check out the lesser known art galleries and exhibition spaces in Leeds.

 Set the Controls for the Heart of the Sun

-Set the Controls for the Heart of the Sun, 23-25 Wharf Street, Leeds, West Yorkshire, LS2 7EQ.
+Set the Controls for the Heart of the Sun, 18 East Parade, Leeds, West Yorkshire, LS1 2BH.

-The Bowery flies under the radar despite being one of the best art spaces in Leeds.
-It’s got a cafe so you can nip for a cuppa and a slice of cake, but it’s mainly about the exhibitions they put on, as they seek out the finest local artists and give them a platform to show off their work to a wider audience.
-Even better, if you do like what you see, you can purchase the art to take home with you, or even try it out for yourself with one of their many creative workshops.
+The Bowery flies under the radar, despite being one of the best art spaces in Leeds.
+It’s got a cafe, so you can nip for a cuppa and a slice of cake, but the main focus is exhibition space.
+They seek out local artists and give them a place to show their work to a wider audience.
+Even better, if you like what you see, you can buy the art to take home, or even try it out for yourself with one of their many creative workshops.

 The Bowery, 54 Otley Road, Headingley, Leeds, West Yorkshire, LS6 2AL.

 One of East Street Arts’ network of studios, Barkston House is unique because it concentrates solely on one discipline – ceramics.
-They’ve got seven units on the building’s first floor with 40 studio spaces, a 20 person classroom and a ceramics room with a plaster room, kilns, sinks and specialist equipment.
+They’ve got seven units on the building’s first floor with 40 studio spaces, a 20 person classroom and a ceramics room with kilns, sinks, a plaster room and specialist equipment.
 You can see their unique creations in the two on-site art galleries at the Leeds venue, alongside a host of other exhibitions.

 Barkston House, Croydon Street, Leeds, West Yorkshire, LS11 9RT.